S&P 500, Dow hit record highs on bank earnings boost

 "So it's a day for (the so-called) 'reopening trade' with strong financials."

-Morgan Stanley reported a 150% jump in quarterly profit on Friday, joining JPMorgan Chase & Co, Goldman Sachs Group Inc and Bank of America in reinforcing hopes of a swift economic recovery.
+Morgan Stanley (MS.N) reported a 150% jump in quarterly profit on Friday, joining JPMorgan Chase & Co (JPM.N), Goldman Sachs Group Inc (GS.N) and Bank of America (BAC.N) in reinforcing hopes of a swift economic recovery.

-The Federal Reserve’s pledge to keep interest rates low despite higher inflation has also revived demand for richly valued technology stocks, although bond yields edged higher again on Friday after hitting multi-week lows in the previous session.
-[US/]
+The Federal Reserve's pledge to keep interest rates low despite higher inflation has also revived demand for richly valued technology stocks, although bond yields edged higher again on Fridayafter hitting multi-week lows in the previous session.

-Tech behemoths Apple Inc, Amazon.com Inc, Tesla Inc and Microsoft Corp, which led Wall Street’s recovery last year from the coronavirus-fueled crash, slipped between 0.2% and 1.5%.
+Tech behemoths Apple Inc (AAPL.O), Amazon.com Inc (AMZN.O), Tesla Inc (TSLA.O)and Microsoft Corp (MSFT.O), which led Wall Street's recovery last year from the coronavirus-fueled crash, slipped between 0.2% and 1.5%.

-The information technology index pulled back from an all-time high hit in early trading.
+The information technology index (.SPLRCT) pulled back from an all-time high hit in early trading.

 "The biggest risk that could cause a (stocks) sell off is the development of COVID-19 variants, a slowdown in the reopening and persistent inflation," Hayes said.

-Bitcoin-related stocks including Riot Blockchain and Marathon Digital slumped about 4% after Turkey banned the use of cryptocurrencies and crypto assets to purchase goods and services.
+Bitcoin-related stocks including Riot Blockchain (RIOT.O) and Marathon Digital (MARA.O) slumped about 4% after Turkey banned the use of cryptocurrencies and crypto assets to purchase goods and services. read more

 Advancing issues outnumbered decliners 1.15-to-1 on the NYSE, while declining issues outnumbered advancers 1.53-to-1 on the Nasdaq.